hnsdomains/docs/dapp-developer-guide/resolving-names.md

 # Resolving Names

-The ENS namespace includes both .eth names (which are native to ENS) and DNS names imported into ENS.
+The ENS namespace includes both  names (which are native to ENS) and DNS names imported into ENS.
 Because the DNS suffix namespace expands over time, a hardcoded list of name suffixes for recognizing ENS names will regularly be out of date, leading to your application not recognizing all valid ENS names.
 To remain future-proof, **a correct integration of ENS treats any dot-separated name as a potential ENS name and will attempt a look-up**.

 ## Looking up cryptocurrency addresses